 The Company's capital is composed of its shareholders' equity and its primary uses are to finance acquisitions, increase working capital and fund capital expenditures for expansion and/or research and development.
 The Company currently has positive working capital.
 Should the Company be unable to preserve its positive working capital position, the Company may seek to raise capital for its short-term needs through all available means.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2015.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2016.

-At December 31, 2015, the Company is in compliance with all debt covenants.
+At December 31, 2016 and for the year ended December 31, 2016 the Company is in compliance with all debt covenants